michaelhasey/Creating-Datasets-of-3D-Buildings-from-2D-Images/README.md

 #### 2) Final Image Selection

-The final images to be used in the 3-D reconstruction process had to be selected.
-For symetrical buildings, images can be flipped horizontally to represent the opposite side of the building.
+The final images to be used in the 3-D reconstruction process are then selected.
+For geometrically and texturally symetrical buildings or objects, images can be flipped horizontally to represent the opposite side of the building.

 ![](images/final_images2.png)

 #### 3) Image Editing

 Images may need to be altered in order to ensure a succesful 3-D reconstruction.
-For example, images occasionally had to be manually edited or constructed to provide the front or rear elevations.
-Occlusions blocking the target building object may also need to be removed.
+For example, missing front or rear elevations had to be created.
+Occlusions blocking the target building object also had to be removed in some cases.

 ![](images/image_edit.png)